 Gold and Silver Oldies:

-Bronze Age and Beyond:
+The Bronze-Age and Beyond:

 Matt Baum is WorthPoint’s comic book Worthologist.
 If you have any questions about these books or anything else in the comic book world feel free to contact me or post your question below in the “comments” section below.
-Also, you can follow him on Twitter, where he’s always screaming about something nerd-related.
+Also, you can follow him on Twitter, where I’m always screaming about something nerd-related.
 Thanks to all Matt’s new followers and keep the comments coming!
 Want to know what your comics are worth?
 Join WorthPoint to search its database or use its “Ask A Worthologist” feature.
 Remember to post the title, issue number and cover price.
 And finally, a word to the Federal Trade Commission; all the comics discussed here are purchased solely by the writer, who receives no gifts or free merchandise from any publishers, even though he would graciously accept them.

 WorthPoint—Discover Your Hidden Wealth